Course Content and Outcome Guide for MM 240

 - Special Fee:

 Course DescriptionCovers industry standard web application tools to author interactive projects.
 Covers essential and foundational authoring languages, concepts and practices.
 Includes assembly of digital media elements, made interactive through authoring, and then tested for function, design, usability, and bugs.
-Prerequisites: MM 140, 231; or instructor permission.
+Prerequisites: MM 140, MM 231; or instructor permission.
 Audit available.

 Addendum to Course Description